pytchlang/pytch-tutorials/gardening/tutorial.md

 Next, we want to create a clone of the `Soil` sprite for all five numbers in our `Stage.flower_patch_locations` variable.
 We can use a for loop in this case.

-for loops are common in programming languages because they allow us to repeat a line of code without having to write the same code over and over again.
+Programming languages often have for loops because they allow us to repeat a line of code without having to write the same code over and over again.

 For this next task, a for loop will help us use the same line of code five times, once for every clone we want to create for our flower patch.